JaspreetSingh33/CricketAnalytica/README.md

 # CricketAnalytica

+RAG-Based Cricket Analysis and Player Comparison

-CricketAnalytica is a cricket analysis and player comparison platform that uses API-based data retrieval and LLM-based analysis to compare player performances.
+CricketAnalytica is a RAG-based cricket analysis and player comparison platform that combines API-based data retrieval with LLM-based analysis to compare player performances.

-The current version retrieves player statistics through the ESPN API and presents them in a simple and interactive interface.
-It focuses on comparing the batting performances of two players, allowing users to view their statistics side by side and receive a written comparison generated using the Google Gemini API.
+The application dynamically retrieves relevant player statistics through the ESPN API based on the comparison requested by the user.
+The retrieved data is then used as contextual information for the Google Gemini API, which generates a written statistical comparison from the available player data.

+The current version focuses on comparing the batting performances of two players and presents their statistics in a simple and interactive interface.

-The project is being developed as a broader cricket analysis platform, with the current implementation serving as the first version.
+CricketAnalytica is being developed as a broader cricket analysis platform, with the current implementation serving as the first version and providing a foundation for expanding into additional formats, bowling, fielding, advanced analysis, and improved models.

 ## Features